 I used the very well known “OCA: Oracle Certified Associate Java SE 8 Programmer I Study Guide: Exam 1Z0-808” book which covers all the topics of the certification, with a lot of exercises.
 They might even be a bit harder than the actual exam questions, but that’s what makes it an excellent study material.

-I also took a license at Enthuware (OCA pack costs around $10 which is very low price to ensure you’ll pass and to thank them for the collection work they performed).
-Enthuware software allows you to train on exam-alike questions with a timer (mock exams).
+I also took a license at Enthuware (OCA pack costs around $10 which is very low price for what you get).
+Enthuware software allows you to train on exam-like questions with a timer (mock exams).
 There is a really large bank of questions and you might choose to train on particular topics or choose only the toughest questions to challenge yourself.

 Both will help you master the compiling vs running understanding and have you prepared to answer such questions!